hashicorp/terraform/website/source/docs/providers/aws/r/instance.html.markdown

 * `placement_group` - (Optional) The Placement Group to start the instance in.
 * `ebs_optimized` - (Optional) If true, the launched EC2 instance will be
      EBS-optimized.
+* `monitoring` - (Optional) If true, the launched EC2 instance will have detailed monitoring enabled.
 * `disable_api_termination` - (Optional) If true, enables [EC2 Instance
      Termination Protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination)
 * `instance_type` - (Required) The type of instance to start